 Marketing Misconceptions: The top 3 for every business

 While marketing has formed a key part of every business degree for the past 40 years and a key role in nearly every organisation, misconceptions still exist around its role.
-In this blog I will address what I believe are the three biggest:
+In this blog we will address what we believe are the three biggest:

 1. Marketing = Promotion

 This is perhaps the most common misconception of all so we will address this first.
 Marketing is about a lot more than just promotion.
 Yes, promotion in all of its guises (design, advertising, pr, online marketing, etc) is essential to increase awareness and new leads for your business.
 However, if we assume that the role of marketing is to assist a company to profitably identify and supply customers with products and services they are satisfied with, then we also have to accept the daily function of marketing in a business is broader than just promotion.
 The classic 4Ps of marketing are defined as:

 Product : Developing an effective product/service strategy for your business.
 Marketing should be at the core of research, customer validation, feasibility studies, new product introductions and management of your full product life cycle.